-Why a Lumber Rack is Important
+Why Storing Lumber On A Rack Is Important

 Why Wood Warps

-- Uncovered wood: Wood that isn’t kiln dried needs a cover on the top row.
+- Uncovered wood: Wood that isn’t kiln-dried needs a cover on the top row.
 Or it will (literally) warp overnight.

 Preventing Wood from Warping